-Welcome to another instalment of My Beauty Identity—a new series set to explore the intertwining worlds of beauty and identity.
+Welcome to another installment of My Beauty Identity—a series set to explore the intertwining worlds of beauty and identity.
 We'll be investigating how people from all walks of life use their beauty routine to empower and uplift and asking them to define beauty in the modern age.
 This week, we spoke to Lilly Singh, a YouTube star turned actress.
-She has played numerous characters in comedy skits on her YouTube channel and is hitting the mainstream with an HBO film adaptation of Fahrenheit 451 and the new NBC pilot Bright Futures, also starring Emily Ratajkowski.
-Here, she tells Byrdie UK about her second collaboration with Smashbox (out today) and how the characters she has played over the years and her Indian heritage have helped carve out her beauty identity today.
+She has played numerous characters in comedy skits on her YouTube channel and is hitting the mainstream with an HBO film adaptation of Fahrenheit 451 and the NBC pilot Bright Futures, also starring Emily Ratajkowski.
+Here, she tells us about her second collaboration with Smashbox and how the characters she has played over the years and her Indian heritage have helped carve out her beauty identity today.

 First up, tell us about your collaboration with Smashbox.

 It’s the second collab with Smashbox, the first one being the awesome red lipstick I did.
 I just really like working with them, clearly, as I’m working with them again.
 They believe in diversity, I love that they’re cruelty-free, and I love that they let me be myself.

 So you’re fronting the campaign for the new Superfan Fanned Out Mascara.
 What do you love about it?